 The following information is from the Association of American Publishers, Questions and Answers on Copyright for the Campus Community.
-The full document may be accessed through the Reserves Coordinator.

 The copyright law grants owners of copyright (authors and other creators and publishers) the sole right to do or allow others to do each of the following acts with regard to their copyrighted work: